'Something has to be done': Resident of 'lawless' Edinburgh street demands council take action

 Cockburn Street: Resident of 'lawless' Edinburgh street demands council take action

-A resident of a historic Edinburgh street has described the area as “lawless”, and has demanded that the council remove hospitality ‘huts’ which are causing traffic issues and anti-social behaviour.
+Illegal parking and dangerous driving on a historic Edinburgh street will lead to a child getting knocked down and seriously hurt, a resident has warned.

-The resident, who asked not to be named, runs a Twitter page called SOS Cockburn Street, where she posts videos and photographs of dangerous driving on Cockburn Street.
+The woman, who asked not to be named, runs a Twitter page called SOS Cockburn Street, where she posts videos and photographs of dangerous driving on Cockburn Street.

-She has recorded vehicles parking and driving on the pavement, as well as incidents where cars and lorries have driven or reversed the wrong way up the one-way partially-pedestrianised street.
+She has recorded drivers parking and driving on the pavement, as well as incidents where cars and lorries have driven or reversed the wrong way up the one-way partially-pedestrianised street.

-She believes that the temporary hospitality structures on the street are partly to blame for the dangerous driving.

-The huts, which were built during the pandemic to allow businesses to trade outdoors, were recently denied retrospective planning permission – but still remain in place.
-The council has agreed to take a relaxed approach on the structures until October 7.

-Cars are unable to park on the street without blocking the road due to the large huts, which “take up half the carriageway”, according to the resident.
-She has witnessed countless cars disregard the law, and park on the pavement.
+She said cars are unable to park on the street without blocking the road due hospitality ‘huts’, which “take up half the carriageway”, according to the resident.
+She added that she has witnessed countless drivers disregard the law, and park on the pavement.

 “Something has to be done before that happens”.